Handle Exposure: G3

 The obvious example here is an application for a job.
 However, it applies to winning a sale, or funding a project, and other similar situations.
 Such transactions form the foundation of how others see you.

-To bid (or apply or tender) effectively, you must expect to be in competition for the finances in offer ( ).
+To bid (or apply or tender) effectively, you must expect to be in competition for the finances on offer ( ).
 So you must passionately promote your expertise ( ), and use your strengths resolutely ( ) to maximize your likelihood of being selected.

 and your .
 Your available are less visible.G32: Fight for Your Group